Few aspects of Joseph Smith’s life have been scrutinized more in recent years than his personal practice of polygamy.

 Church Historian Matt Grow noted that the more complicated the history, the more nuanced our conclusions should be.
 Starting with an open mind rather than rigid conclusions will help readers gain the most from these essays.

-After studying the lives of the early Saints, we admire the convictions of those who accepted the challenge of polygamy into their lives.
+After studying the lives of the early Saints, we admire the convictions of those who accepted the challenge of polygamy in their lives.
 We have also mourned with those that faced remarkable hardships.
 For a people already familiar with trials, plural marriage represented perhaps their greatest challenge.

-The focus of this website is to enhance understanding of the history of early Mormon polygamy.
-It is intended as a supplement to the excellent, but brief, material contained in the LDS Gospel Topics Essays on plural marriage rather than as a substitution.
-As such, we suggest readers begin their studies by reviewing the essay Plural Marriage in Kirtland and Nauvoo found on the LDS Church’s official website.
+The focus of this website is to enhance the understanding of the history of early polygamy.
+It is intended as a supplement to the excellent, but brief, material contained in the Gospel Topics Essays on plural marriage rather than as a substitution.
+As such, we suggest readers begin their studies by reviewing the essay Plural Marriage in Kirtland and Nauvoo found on the Church’s official website.

-To access a brief narrative of the unfolding of the practice of polygamy in The Church of Jesus Christ of Latter-day Saints, proceed to the section on The Beginnings of Mormon Polygamy.
+To access a brief narrative of the unfolding of the practice of polygamy in The Church of Jesus Christ of Latter-day Saints, proceed to the section on The Beginnings of Polygamy.

 - Benjamin F. Johnson, My Life’s Review (Mesa, AZ: 21st Century Printing, 1992), 94–95. (back)